Fagus sylvatica: Distribution and habitat

-The natural range extends from southern Sweden to northern Sicily, west to France, southern England, northern Portugal, central Spain, and east to northwest Turkey, where it intergrades with the oriental beech (Fagus orientalis), which replaces it further east.
+The European beech is the most abundant hardwood species in Austrian, German and Swiss forests.
+The native range extends from the north, in Sweden, Denmark, Norway, Germany, Poland, Switzerland, Bulgaria, western Ukraine, and Romania, through Europe to France, southern England, Spain (on the Cantabrian, Iberian and Central mountain ranges), Italy, and east to northwest Turkey, where it exhibits an interspecific cline with the oriental beech (Fagus orientalis), which replaces it further east.
 In the Balkans, it shows some hybridisation with oriental beech; these hybrid trees are named Fagus × taurica Popl.
 [Fagus moesiaca (Domin, Maly) Czecz.].
-In the southern part of its range around the Mediterranean, it grows only in mountain forests, at 600–1800 m altitude.
+In the southern part of its range around the Mediterranean and Sicily, it grows only in mountain forests, at 600–1800 m altitude.

-Although often regarded as native in southern England, recent evidence suggests that F. sylvatica did not arrive in England until about 4000 BC, or 2,000 years subsequent to the English Channel forming following the ice ages; it could have been an early introduction by Stone Age humans, who used the nuts for food.
+Although often regarded as native in southern England, recent evidence suggests that F. sylvatica did not arrive in England until about 4000 BCE, or 2,000 years subsequent to the English Channel forming following the ice ages; it could have been an early introduction by Stone Age humans, who used the nuts for food.
 The beech is classified as a native in the south of England and as a non-native in the north where it is often removed from 'native' woods.
 Localised pollen records have been recorded in the North of England from the Iron Age by Sir Harry Godwin.
 Changing climatic conditions may put beech populations in southern England under increased stress and while it may not be possible to maintain the current levels of beech in some sites it is thought that conditions for beech in north-west England will remain favourable or even improve.
 It is often planted in Britain.
 Similarly, the nature of Norwegian beech populations is subject to debate.
-If native, they would represent the northern range of the species.
-However, molecular genetic analyses support the hypothesis that these populations represent intentional introduction from Denmark before and during the Viking Age.
-However, the beech in Vestfold and at Seim north of Bergen in Norway is now spreading naturally and regarded as native.
+If native, they would represent the northern range of the species, although molecular genetic analyses imply that these populations represent intentional introduction from Denmark before and during the Viking Age.
+The beech in Vestfold and at Seim north of Bergen in Norway is now spreading naturally and regarded as native.